 Introduction and conclusion are key elements of any type of content, and video is no exception.
-Intros and outros build a strong base at the beginning and a well-thought statement at the end.
+Intros and outros build a strong base at the beginning of a video and a well-supported statement at the end.

 As the word suggests, intros are visuals that mark the beginning of a video.
 Likewise, outros are the closing visuals that appear at the end.
-The two are widely used in educational, entertaining and commercial videos, webcasts, podcasts, corporate presentations, and the like.
-There are several reasons why intros and outros are vital elements of professional videos.
+The two are widely used in educational, entertaining, business videos, webcasts, podcasts, corporate presentations, and the like.
+There are several reasons why an intro and outro are vital elements of any professional video.

 To be properly assimilated by its audience, any visual, written or spoken material needs a certain structure.
-The unclear opening makes it harder for people to concentrate, while lack of resolution can leave them hanging in midair.
-Thus, the introduction and conclusion are inseparable parts of any structured material, including video.
+An unclear opening makes it harder for people to concentrate, while lack of resolution can leave them hanging in midair.
+Thus, an introduction and conclusion are inseparable parts of any structured material, including video scripts.

 Here’s an example of a modern and elegant logo animation, created with Renderforest: